TheUruz/CATlyn/README.md

     }
 ```

 this above is how your `secrets.json` file should look like.
-Once you have it place it in the `/config_files` folder.
+Once you have it place it in `/catlyn/config_files`.

 the last step depends on your intentions toward CATlyn:

 - if you want to develop more functionalities run `python3 setup.py develop` to create a reference to the catlyn package in your current python environment.
 - if you want to consume CATlyn's functionalities instead install it in your current environment with `python3 setup.py install`

-both commands should be launched from the repository's root
+both commands should be launched from the repository's root.

 For every other doubt i'm trying to keep all the docstring updated so you can just ask for `help()` about it.